Procedures for Internal and External Church Audits

 The internal auditors should develop an audit program and an audit schedule.

 Your nonprofit or church may want to consider consulting with a CPA who is familiar with auditing to assist the organization in designing the internal audit program and training the internal auditors.

 Once the audit program has been effectively designed and documented, the nonprofit or church should be able to use the program for several years with only limited involvement of the outside CPA.

-such as those gained through bookkeeping, office management, or accounting courses.
+those gained through bookkeeping, office management, or accounting

 The person(s) must have the time to devote to the internal audit as it is quite a lengthy process.